 A 2015 study examined the prevalence of metabolic syndrome in the U.S. (4).
 Dr. JoAnn Pinkerton, executive director of The North American Menopause Society, says this study “shows that low estrogen appears to raise the risk of metabolic syndrome in postmenopausal women with insufficient levels of vitamin D” (3).

 Research shows metabolic syndrome contributes to heart disease, stroke, and mortality (5).
 To lower your risk of metabolic syndrome, you need to get enough vitamin D. So how much Vitamin D should you be getting?
-Women between the ages of 19-50 need 15 mcg (600 IU) of vitamin D every day (6).
+Women over 50 require 10mcg of Vitamin D every day (6).

 You can get vitamin D through your diet with foods like fatty fish, cheese, egg yolks, and foods fortified with vitamin D like fortified milk (6).
 You can also get vitamin D through supplements or by spending time in the sun.
 (Be careful, though, even small amounts of sun exposure can result in skin damage.)